ElektraInitiative/libelektra/doc/decisions/2_in_progress/iterators.md

 - change `ksAtCursor` to `ksAt`
 - add implementation / documentation / tests for the external iterator
 - start using external iterators in new code
-- remove docu about internal cursor from all functions.
+- remove documentation about internal cursor from all functions.

 ## Rationale